European stock rally pauses after mixed corporate results

 By Blaise Robinson and Francesco Canepa

-PARIS\LONDON, Feb 25 European shares edged lower on Wednesday as mixed corporate results halted a rally that had propelled both Britain's FTSE 100 and Germany's DAX to record highs.
+PARIS\LONDON, Feb 25 European shares edged lower on Wednesday as mixed corporate results halted the rally that had propelled both Britain's FTSE 100 and Germany's DAX to record highs.

-At 1534 GMT, the FTSEurofirst 300 index of top European shares was down 0.4 percent at 1,538.05 points, retreating from a seven-year high reached on Tuesday.
+At 1128 GMT, the FTSEurofirst 300 index of top European shares was down 0.2 percent at 1,540.04 points, retreating from a seven-year high hit on Tuesday.

 "With the European Central Bank's quantitative easing coming soon, European indexes should continue to rally for a while," said Mirabaud Securities senior equity sales trader John Plassard in Geneva.

-Europe's second-biggest insurer, AXA, rose 2.9 percent after posting a 12 percent increase in 2014 net profit and voicing confidence in its cost-cutting target for this year.
+Europe's second-biggest insurer AXA rose 2.7 percent after posting a 12 percent increase in 2014 net profit and voicing confidence in its cost-cutting target for this year.

-"Strong results from AXA showing the benefits of the ongoing shift in focus away from traditional life products," analysts at RBC wrote in a note.

 Danish shipping and oil group A.P.
-Moller-Maersk gained 9 percent after the group said it would sell its 20 percent stake in Danske Bank, with the anticipated proceeds of about $5.5 billion going to shareholders.
+Moller-Maersk gained 6.7 percent after the group said it would sell its 20 percent stake in Danske Bank with the anticipated proceeds of about $5.5 billion going to shareholders.

 France's Safran gained 3 percent after the group predicted profit growth this year as it posted stronger-than-expected 2014 earnings, led by sales of spare engine parts and record production rates.